leesharma/physics-ai-reading-group/index.md

 Our next meeting will be **5-6pm** on **Thursday, September 16, 2021** in **IRB 4145**. ([calendar link](https://calendar.google.com/event?action=TEMPLATE&tmeid=MHZycGE4ZDJoNWxhNDZkZGJha3IwZWFzc3YgYWpzaGFybWFAdW1kLmVkdQ&tmsrc=ajsharma%40umd.edu))

 Our tentative fall meeting schedule is alternating Thursdays, 5-6pm.
+You can subscribe to our schedule at [talks.cs.umd.edu](https://talks.cs.umd.edu/lists/33).

 ## Fall 2021 Schedule